Roasting Pumpkin Seeds and Squash Seeds

 Seeds go from perfect to burnt quickly!

 Start checking after 5 minutes.
 The smaller the seed, the faster they’ll pop.
-Wait until you hear the popping and smell popcorn when you open the over door… This was a revelation to me, yes, corn and squash seeds are very different botanically, but they’re both seeds that I’m “roasting” so it is not too weird that they smell the same!
+Wait until you hear the popping and smell popcorn when you open the over door.
+This was a revelation to me.
+Yes, corn and squash seeds are very different botanically, but they’re both seeds that I’m “roasting” so it is not too weird that they smell the same!

 You must let them cool a few minutes or you will burn your mouth!

-Eat Seeds
+Eat the Seeds

-These are best eaten while still warm out of the oven, so if you can wait until you can enjoy them.
+These are best eaten while still warm out of the oven, so if you can, wait until you can enjoy them.
 Cleaned, uncooked seeds can hang in the fridge for a few days before roasting.

 *They can be reheated and crisped up with a quick toss in a skillet.